tommililja/Farse/README.md

 let! x = "prop" &= oneOf "disc" [ "a", a; "b", b ]
 ```

-Which is equal to matching but less flexible:
+Which is similar to matching, but less flexible:

 ```fsharp
 let! disc = "prop.disc" &= string